CodeChron/fullstack-js-with-meteor-react-docs/react_data.md

 )
 ```

-## Update our homepage route to use the data container
+## Update our homepage route to use the data container and pass along props from the container into a page

 ``` /imports/routes.jsx ```